Current Rules For Season 13:

 (iii) If a “gg” or “GG” is called and a team does not exit, they will receive a warning.
 If this persists as unsportsmanlike conduct, the round in question may be forfeited.

-(iv) The round is official complete when the winning or losing banner appears on your screen.
+(iv) The round is officially complete when the winning or losing banner appears on your screen.

 (l) Reporting Match Results